-Do this in Memory of Me — First Holy Communion Programme:
+First Holy Communion Programme:

 This was run by the parents of our First Holy Communion children who received their communion in May.
 The programme complements the great work being done already being done by our teachers in our Primary Schools.
 It is run by the parents themselves and each child and parent / guardian is invited to be involved.
 Many thanks and well done to all who helped.